Home

 Worms are internal parasites, feeding off of their "host."
 In this case, the host is your cat.
 Cats are susceptible to a number of internal parasites, but there are a few major players when it comes to worms.

-The main types of worms in cats are roundworm, hookworm, tapeworm, and heartworm.
+The main types of worms in cats are roundworm, hookworm, tapeworm and heartworm.
 Fecal examinations are used for diagnosis, except in the case of heartworms.

 Heartworms require a blood test, but diagnosis in cats is more difficult than in dogs.
 In fact, there is no reliable blood test for infected cats.

 Typically, cats that share litter boxes will all be infected with the same intestinal parasite, so a fecal sample from one of the cats in the group is usually sufficient to determine if an infestation exists in the home.
-By the same token, it is recommended that treatment be administered to all felines sharing litter boxes or living space with a known infected cat.

 Roundworms

-Roundworms (Toxocara Cati) are spaghetti-like in looks, and usually are only visible when vomited up.
+Roundworms (Toxocara cati) are spaghetti-like in looks, and usually are only visible when vomited up.

-Cat roundworm infestation is common in kittens, who can become infected via their mothers, even if the mother cat shows no signs of a current infection.
 This is due to the encysted form of the roundworm that lies dormant in the mother cat.
 Veterinarians will usually worm kittens 2-3 times even if the fecal examinations are negative.

 As a cat matures, there is a natural immunity that develops against this parasite.
 As a result, roundworm infestations severe enough to cause illness are unusual in adult cats.